juju/docs/src/en/juju-coexist.md

 ## Other Linux

-The CentOS download [here][refreleases] includes the binaries for Juju which should also work on other flavours of Linux.
+The CentOS download [here][install] includes the binaries for Juju which should also work on other flavours of Linux.
 As these tarballs simply contain an executable binary, you can place them wherever you wish, renaming them if required.